Flexible timeline puts hiring of Madison police chief in December or January

 Also at play is whether there will be enough time for community input.
 PFC members said they could extend the timeline a few weeks to allow for more robust engagement, if necessary.

-On Monday, residents had a wide range of asks for the person who is hired as chief.
+On Monday, residents had a wide range of requests for the person who is hired as chief.

 Ann Murphy, who said she represented a small group of residents who are calling themselves West Side Neighbors for Black Lives, said the police chief should be a Black woman who is not a police officer because “police culture is essentially violent.”
 Murphy said the chief should be committed to abolishing police and standing up for people of color.